MicrosoftDocs/azure-docs/articles/spring-cloud/how-to-appdynamics-java-agent-monitor.md

 ### Prepare variables to connect the AppDynamics Agent to Controller

->[!Note]
->The following paragraphs related to AppDynamics environemnt variables may be totally moved to AppDynamics Doc.
-And only keep a link here.
-Remove this note before publish.

-In order to connect the AppDynamics Java In-Process Agent to AppDynamics Controller, you need four required variables:
+In order to connect the AppDynamics Java In-Process Agent to AppDynamics Controller, you need following required variables:
-`APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY`, `APPDYNAMICS_AGENT_ACCOUNT_NAME`, `APPDYNAMICS_CONTROLLER_HOST_NAME` and `APPDYNAMICS_CONTROLLER_PORT`.
-Please refer to [AppDynamics Agent to Controller Connections](https://docs.appdynamics.com/4.5.x/en/application-monitoring/install-app-server-agents/agent-to-controller-connections) to get their values.
+`APPDYNAMICS_AGENT_ACCOUNT_ACCESS_KEY`, `APPDYNAMICS_AGENT_ACCOUNT_NAME` and `APPDYNAMICS_CONTROLLER_HOST_NAME`.
+Please refer to [Monitor Azure Spring Cloud with Java Agent](https://docs.appdynamics.com/21.9/en/application-monitoring/install-app-server-agents/java-agent/install-the-java-agent/monitor-azure-spring-cloud-with-java-agent) to get their values.
 ### Activate application with AppDynamics Agent by Azure CLI

 1. Create a resource group.